Management

 If you spend 90% of your time moving Jira tickets, you aren't managing a product—you're managing a queue.

-This distinction matters.
 Backlog grooming, sprint prioritisation, and ticket creation are operational necessities.
 They're the tax we pay to get things done within modern development workflows.
-But they're not product management—they're project management wearing a product hat.
+But they're not product management; they're project management wearing a product hat.

 SEO Product Management is a strategic discipline that integrates search optimisation into the product development lifecycle.
 It's about shaping what gets built, not just tracking what gets shipped.